-The PTA is composed of parents, teachers, and staff who seek to provide personal, educational, and cultural enrichment for all students.
+The PTA is comprised of parents, teachers, and staff who seek to provide personal, educational, and cultural enrichment for all students.
 The PTA acquires the revenue for various assembly programs, bussing for field trips, recreational activities, and additional special school needs via fundraisers that are scheduled throughout the school year.
 Your involvement in the PTA and support of its programs are necessary for the continued success of the organization.
-We sincerely appreciate our PTA!
+Please get involved!